rohan2107/fraud-detection/README.md

 ```
 The container expects `fraud_model.pkl` to exist at the repo root when building (or mount one at runtime with `-v $(pwd)/fraud_model.pkl:/app/fraud_model.pkl`).

+## Model artifact safety

+Be careful when loading serialized model artifacts (pickle / joblib files).
+These
+files may execute arbitrary code when deserialized if they come from an
+untrusted source.
+For local development this repository provides test fixtures
+and a helper that attempts `joblib` loading first and falls back to `pickle`.

+Recommendations:
+- Verify artifacts using a checksum (e.g. SHA256) or a signed release before
+  loading in production.
+- Only load artifacts from trusted sources or CI-published build artifacts.
+- In production, prefer model formats with safer runtimes (ONNX, TF SavedModel,
+  etc.) or use isolated environments for deserialization.

 ## Usage
 Example request (using included sample JSONs):